JoelOliver/BasicMachineLearning_IrisExample/README.md

 # BasicMachineLearning_IrisExample
 Utilization of some basic algorithms for the recogniton of one of the Iris plants among the three existing (Setosa, Versicolor, Virginica) using Java Object Oriented .

-Below , observes The algorithms that I used for the recognition of the plants :
+Next , these are the algorithms that I used for the recognition of the plants :
 * Nearest Neighbor
 * Nearest Centroid
 * Maximum Correlation - Data Normalization

-Base of Iris Dates (Wikipedia) - Fischer https://en.wikipedia.org/wiki/Iris_flower_data_set
+Base of Iris Dates (Wikipedia) - Fischer

+https://en.wikipedia.org/wiki/Iris_flower_data_set

 Below , the first Column represents the length of the Sepala (sl), the second the width of the Sepala (sw),